Do you consider essays in only certain disciplines?

-Will you print images?
+Do you print images?

 How long is the turnaround for evaluation of submitted manuscripts?

 We strive to reach decisions on all submissions within three months.
-Sometimes this is impossible if it is difficult to find referees, if referees are slow to report back to us, if a key Editor is unavailable when the referees’ reports come in, and/or if the initial reports carry vastly different recommendations.
+Sometimes this is impossible if it is difficult to find referees, if referees are slow to report back to us, if a key editor is unavailable when the referees’ reports come in, and/or if the initial reports carry vastly different recommendations.